Cost of Living in Colorado Springs, CO 2022

-Colorado Springs is known for its beautiful, flowing streams that run along Monument Creek.
+Colorado Springs is known for its beautiful flowing streams that run along Monument Creek.
 It was so wildly popular during the 20th century that nearly 20% of the residents came from Great Britain.
-Because of the unique history, the city has the nickname Little London.
+Because of its unique history, the city has the nickname Little London.

-With a geographic location at the base of the Rocky Mountains, Colorado Springs remains a popular destination for anyone, whether you enjoy the scenic views and rock formations or hands-on adventure in places like Pikes Peak and the Garden of the Gods.
+Located at the base of the Rocky Mountains, Colorado Springs remains a popular destination for those that enjoy scenic views, rock formations, and hands-on adventure in places like Pikes Peak and the Garden of the Gods.

 Colorado Springs Housing Costs

-While many cities nationwide have experienced significant drops in rent prices due to the pandemic, most are seeing increases once again.
-Colorado Springs is proving to be right on par with the current rental trends of the national average.
-According to the latest Rent Report on Colorado Springs, the median rent index is $1,033 for a one-bedroom apartment and $1,311 for a two-bedroom.
+While many cities nationwide experienced significant drops in rent prices due to the pandemic, most are seeing increases once again.
+Colorado Springs is right on par with current rental trends of the national average.
+According to the latest Rent Report on Colorado Springs, the median rent index is $1,154 for a one-bedroom apartment and $1,464 for a two-bedroom.

-Colorado Springs lies just 70 miles south of the state capital, Denver, though the city offers more of a small-town feel.
+Colorado Springs lies just 70 miles south of Denver, offering a small-town feel.
 Even for a large city, you get small-town prices.
-Denver’s median rent index is $1,308 for a one-bedroom apartment and $1,603 for a two-bedroom apartment.
-Another popular Colorado city sits just 30 miles north of Denver, Boulder's median rent index is $1,454 for a one-bedroom apartment and $1,852 for a two-bedroom.
+Denver’s median rent index is $1,498 for a one-bedroom apartment and $1,835 for a two-bedroom apartment.
+Another popular Colorado city sits just 30 miles north of Denver, Boulder's median rent index is $1,683 for a one-bedroom apartment and $2,144 for a two-bedroom.

-The Colorado Springs housing market is seeing steady growth, with median home prices at $392,914.
-These prices are significantly lower than other competing areas like Denver, which has a median price index of $517,766, or Boulder at $885,579.
+The Colorado Springs housing market has seen steady growth, with median home prices at $435,000.
+These prices are significantly lower than other competing areas like Denver, with a median price index of $550,000, or Boulder at $999,000.

 Colorado Springs Transportation

 The official public transportation operator in the Colorado Springs Metro area is the Mountain Metropolitan Transit.
-The Mountain Metropolitan Transit, or Mountain Metro, provides services across the city as well as the city limits, including neighboring cities like Manitou Springs and Widefield.
+The Mountain Metropolitan Transit, or Mountain Metro, provides services across the city and the city limits, including neighboring cities like Manitou Springs and Widefield.

-Tickets for the Mountain Metro can be purchased individually at $1.75 for adults aged 19 to 59 or $0.85 for youths aged 6-18, Medicare patients, disabled, or senior riders aged 60+.
+Tickets for the Mountain Metro adults tickets go for $1.75.
+Youths aged 6-18, Medicare patients, disabled, or senior riders aged 60+ can ride for free.
 Bus fares are good from the origin to the end of a line.
 You can also purchase Mountain Metro tickets in bulk for a flat rate.
-Pick up an unlimited Day Pass for $4.00, a 20-Ride Ticket good for 20-one way trips for $32.00, or a 31-Day Ticket with unlimited rides for $63.00.
+Pick up an unlimited Day Pass for $4.00, a 20-Ride ticket for 20-one-way trips for $32.00, or a 31-Day Ticket with unlimited rides for $63.00.

-Although the Mountain Metro runs throughout the city, their minimal scheduling can make it difficult to navigate as a newcomer.
+Although the Mountain Metro runs throughout the city, its minimal scheduling can make it challenging to navigate as a newcomer.
 Thankfully, ridesharing services like Uber and Lyft are readily available throughout Colorado Springs.
 Other available transportation methods include taxis, car rentals, and chauffeur services, although these tend to be much pricier options.

-If you're a single adult with no children, you'll spend about $4,900 for transportation in Colorado Springs over a year.
-Two adults with one or two children pay $11,186 on average for transportation.
-Gasoline prices are around $2.58 per gallon, which is just slightly on the higher end of the national range of $2.03 to $2.90.
+If you're a single adult without children, you'll spend about $5,007 for transportation in Colorado Springs annually.
+Two adults with one or two children pay $13,644 on average for transportation.
+Gasoline prices are around $3.56 per gallon, which is slightly on the higher end of the national average of $3.67.

 Colorado Springs Food Costs

 Colorado Springs offers countless dining options, from family-friendly spots to hip gastropubs and upscale restaurants.
-Eating out in Colorado Springs will cost an average of $15 for a meal at an inexpensive restaurant.
-A three-course dinner for two people at a mid-range restaurant will run $55 on average without alcohol or dessert.
+Eating out in Colorado Springs costs an average of $17.50 for a meal at an inexpensive restaurant.
+A three-course dinner for two people at a mid-range restaurant runs $57.50 on average without alcohol or dessert.

-If you're a single adult with no children, you can expect to pay at least $3,792 on food per year.
-If you're a family of two working adults with one child, you can expect to pay $8,639 per year for food.
+If you're a single adult without children, you can expect to pay at least $4,153 on food per year.
+However, if you're a family of two working adults with one child, you can expect to pay $12,216 per year for food.

-When it comes to grocery market pricing, you can anticipate costs around the national average or slightly below for food items.
-For example, one gallon of regular milk will run you $3 in the grocery store, with the national range being $2.39 to $3.50.
+When it comes to grocery market pricing, you can anticipate costs around or slightly below the national average.
+For example, one gallon of regular milk will run you $3.16 in the grocery store, with the national average of $3.35.

 Colorado Springs Healthcare Costs

 You will also want to account for proper medical care when planning your budget in Colorado Springs.
-A single adult with no children will pay around $2,810 for medical care over the year.
-Two working adults with one child will pay $8,135.
+A single adult without children will pay around $2,768 for medical care over the year, while two working adults with one child will pay $8,262.

 Colorado Springs Utilities

-While summers in Colorado Springs remain temperate for the most part, with the hottest days of the year in July averaging highs of 84° and rarely exceeding 92°, the winters are very cold and dry.
-The cold seasons begin mid to late November and go through early March with the coldest days at an average low of 20° in late December.
+While summers in Colorado Springs remain temperate for the most part, with the hottest days of the year in July averaging highs of 84° and rarely exceeding 92°, the winters are freezing and dry.
+The cold seasons begin mid-to-late November and go through early March, with the coldest days at an average low of 20° in late December.

-To combat the colder months of the year, you'll need to account for higher utilities in the winter.
-Basic utilities in Colorado Springs include electricity, heating, cooling, water, and garbage, and run $125.63 for a 915-sq. ft. apartment.
+To combat the colder months, you'll need to account for higher utility costs in the winter.
+Basic utility costs in Colorado Springs include electricity, heating, cooling, water, and garbage, running $163.74 for a 915-sq. ft. apartment.

-If you’re looking to plan your move, find out more about how much utilities will cost in an apartment.
+If you’re looking to move to Colorado, find out more about how much utilities will cost in an apartment.

 Colorado Springs Fitness and Entertainment

-There are plenty of sources of entertainment throughout the city.
-A seat at the cinema will cost you $12 without snacks or drinks.
+There’s plenty of entertainment throughout the city.
+For example, a seat at the cinema will cost you $12 without snacks or drinks.
 You can also save a few bucks by checking out one of the seven public parks in Colorado Springs, including Cheyenne Mountain State Park, Frozen Lake in Red Rock Canyon, or Ute Valley Park.

 Other Expenses to Consider in Colorado Springs